Offline Sync

 ).await?;

-// Query with bind variables
+// Query with bind variables (recommended for security)

-let mut params = HashMap::new();
+let mut bind_vars = HashMap::new();

-params.insert("min_age".to_string(), json!(18));
+bind_vars.insert("min_age".to_string(), json!(18));

-params.insert("status".to_string(), json!("premium"));
+bind_vars.insert("status".to_string(), json!("premium"));

-let premium_users = sync_manager.query_local(
+let premium_users = sync_manager.query(

 r#"FOR u IN users